 Information is the oil of the 21st century, and analytics is the combustion enginesource: Forbes

-Big data is the future of all organizations, and it is important to stay up to date with all the latest trends in this field.
+The positive impact of big data and analytics on business made it important for them to stay up to date with all the latest trends in this field.
 We see a lot of companies that are using big data trends in different ways, but the overall goal is always the same: they want to find new opportunities or improve their existing business models so that they can stay competitive in today’s changing world.

 Some of the most important trends in big data are: